giannifontanot/homework-unit-test/README.md

 ## Demo & Video
-You can see the image below showing a brief explanation of how to yse the system.
+You can see the image below showing a brief explanation of how to use the system.
 If you prefer, you can watch a video [here](https://drive.google.com/file/d/1qdDQoqwCLE1-o6axubAlCWcQyEY2LNc7/view).

  ![my-team.gif](my-team.gif)